Explore 360

 DAY 21 : Fly Lukla to Ramechhap.
 Transfer to Kathmandu

-The scenic morning flight back to Ramechhap gives us one last chance to say farewell to the mountains.
-We have a 6 hour transfer back to Kathmandu, then the afternoon is yours to enjoy, shop for fascinating souvenirs, visit the palaces and markets, or simply enjoy some down time in this vibrant city.
+We return to Ramechhap on the earliest flight from Lukla, before our 6 hour transfer back to Kathmandu.
+The afternoon is yours to enjoy, shop for fascinating souvenirs, visit the palaces and markets, or simply enjoy some down time in this vibrant city.
 A couple of 360 favourites are the Monkey Temple, a Buddhist temple situated on a small hill that offers panoramic views of the city, and the Pashupatinath Temple, one of the most famous Hindu temples in Nepal.
 Tonight, we regroup for a celebration meal at the Roadhouse.

 DAY 22 : Depart Kathmandu